CSCD01/team_04-project/deliverable/1/process.md

 ## Test Driven Development

 Our process will incorporate most of the standard paradigms of TDD.
-We will write tests that fail to identify either the feature or bug that is needed.
+We will write tests that initially fail to identify either the feature or bug that is needed.

 ## Continuous Integration